DaanvandenBogaard/DBL_webtech/README.md

 # Webserver setup
 We use the Apache webserver to run our tool.
 Furthermore, we also use PHP for the uploading of datasets to the server.
 For this, a PHP plugin must be installed.
-Link to Apachelounge: "https://www.apachelounge.com/download/" (here you can download the webserver).
+[Link to Apachelounge] (https://www.apachelounge.com/download/) (here you can download the webserver).
-Link to an article discussing how to get PHP working on a appache webserver: "https://danielarancibia.wordpress.com/2015/09/27/installing-apache-2-4-and-php-7-for-development-on-windows/".
+[Link to an article discussing how to get PHP working on a appache webserver] (https://danielarancibia.wordpress.com/2015/09/27/installing-apache-2-4-and-php-7-for-development-on-windows/).

 Should installing this lead to any difficulity, please contact us so we can make sure the webserver is running.
 Contact: Name: Daan van den Bogaard